Crisis Response Dogs

 In that same year, 1998, Ms. Ehlers became a Delta Society Pet Partner Team Evaluator.
 Then, in 1999, she became a Pet Partner Instructor.
 In the fall of 1999, Ms. Ehlers founded HOPE Pets, an organization that offered animal-assisted activities and therapy as part of the Pet Partner program.
 In order to ensure safe and effective animal-assisted therapy in crisis and disaster situations, Ms. Ehlers decided that registered Pet Partner teams, who wanted to respond in crisis situations, would need specialized training.
 HOPE Pets held its first formal animal-assisted crisis response training in July 2000.
 This first course was designed to prepare teams to assist at crisis and disaster scenes, with the emphasis on the canine part of the team.
 HOPE Pets held a second formal AACR training in June 2001.
 Emotional trauma components were added to the training, and the dogs were taught to work and perform specific tasks during these higher levels of stress.

-In September 2001, Josiah Whitaker and Hoss, Pat Dickinson and Kate, Pat and Bill Gartman and Uno, and Cindy Ehlers and Tikva were called to assist in New York City following the terrorists’ attack on the World Trade Center.
+In September 2001, Josiah Whitaker and Hoss, Pat Dickinson and Kate, Pat and Bill Gartman and Uno, and Cindy Ehlers and Tikva were invited by the American Red Cross to assist in New York City following the terrorists’ attack on the World Trade Center.

 These teams worked for two weeks in New York City helping people with the effects of this horrible event.
-They, along with many other AAT teams, received praise and international recognition for the use of animals in comforting survivors, and for helping first responders and other workers relax and talk about their experiences.
+They, along with many therapy dog teams, received praise and international recognition for the use of animals in comforting survivors, and for helping first responders and other workers relax and talk about their experiences.

-AACR organizations consist of a network of specially trained Canine Crisis Response Teams, Team Leaders and Disaster Mental volunteers, extensively trained and certified to provide animal assisted emotional support when partnering with disaster mental health and emergency response agencies providing rescue, recovery and on-going support to individuals who have been affected by crisis and disaster.
-Teams have assisted in some of the countries worst disasters including 9/11 and hurricane Katrina.
-Handlers and their dogs are trained under extreme conditions during disaster and trauma simulations to ensure high standards of safety and effectiveness and also receive additional training in ICS, first aid and CPR.
+AACR organizations consist of a network of Canine Crisis Response Teams, Team Leaders and Disaster Mental Health volunteers, extensively trained and certified to provide animal assisted emotional support when partnering with disaster mental health and emergency response agencies providing rescue, recovery and on-going support to individuals who have been affected by crisis and disaster.

 AACR teams provide assistance and on-going support at service centers, recovery sites, hospitals, community centers, orphanages, etc. Teams also provide support for disaster response agencies, clergy and crisis intervention organizations.